Finding The Right Shampoo Bar

 Look at the ingredients of the product you are using.
 If it is the soap I am explaining about the ingredients will usually sound something like this:

 Sodium Olivate, Sodium Castorate, Sodium Cocoate and more often than not other "Sodium (oil type) -ate" This is saponified oils such as coconut oil (Cocoate), olive oil (Olivate) and heaven forbid... castor oil (Castorate) the latter having a viscosity I can only describe as lip gloss and is an absolute no no for good hair texture!
-The same applies to glycerin with the sticky feel, which is produced through the process of the soap's chemical reactions, glycerine is good for skin but it will leave a heavy film on the hair.
+The same applies to glycerin with the sticky feel, which is produced through the process of the soap's chemical reactions, glycerine is good for attracting water to the surface of the skin but it will leave a heavy film on the hair.
 So to summarise, these formulas are COLD PROCESS SOAP some call it "natural soap" I make a lot of it so I know the deal.
 I have tried to use my soap on my hair in the past too when I was messing with new ideas, it doesn't work.

 Cold process soap can never be shampoo.
 It is too alkaline for the hair.
 It is great for skin but hair needs a carefully PH balanced product to keep it from being damaged.
 I'm guessing that the idea of ACV is to balance out that high PH level the hair has just been subjected to to make things all better, no, this is now exposing the hair to a PH too low for the hair, plus it really pongs.